What Cooks Do

 Cooks typically do the following:

-- Check the freshness of food and ingredients before cooking
+- Ensure the freshness of food and ingredients

 - Weigh, measure, and mix ingredients according to recipes

-- Bake, roast, grill, broil, or fry meats, fish, vegetables, and other foods
+- Bake, grill, or fry meats, fish, vegetables, and other foods

 - Boil and steam meats, fish, vegetables, and other foods

-- Clean work areas, equipment, utensils, dishes, and silverware
+- Clean work areas, equipment, utensils, and dishes

-- Cook, hold, and store food or food ingredients
+- Cook, handle, and store food or ingredients

 Cooks use a variety of kitchen equipment, including broilers, grills, slicers, grinders, and blenders.